mcvine/mcvine/_sources/kernels/IncoherentInelasticPhonon_PolyXtal.rst.txt

 Parameters:

-- average_mass: average mass of atoms in unit cell
+- `average_mass`: (optional) average mass of atoms in unit cell.
+Example: `51*u`
-- scattering_xs: total scattering cross section of a unit cell
+- `scattering_xs`: (optional) total scattering cross section of a unit cell.
+Example: `10*barn`
-- absorption_xs: total absorption cross section of a unit cell
+- `absorption_xs`: (optional) total absorption cross section of a unit cell.
+Example: `5*barn`

 Elements:

-- LinearlyInterpolatedDOS
+- `LinearlyInterpolatedDOS`

+  * `idf-data-path`: path to DOS file in IDF format
+  * `histogram-path`: path to DOS file in histogram HDF5 format
+  * `ascii-path`: path to DOS file in ascii format.
+    At least two columns.
+First column should be energy(meV) or frequency (teraHz).
+    Specify unit of first column in a comment line: meV or teraHz

+`LinearlyInterpolatedDOS` requires a DOS data file.
+Choose one of the option above to specify its path.

 Example::